 Choosing TidyCal over Calendly can save you over a hundred dollars a year if you're a solo user, or potentially thousands per year if you manage a team.
 But there are plenty of trade-offs, so you'll need to take a close look at your needs.
 Here are some guidelines to consider.

 Go with Calendly if you have a larger team or if you need advanced options that TidyCal doesn't offer.
-Calendly's workflows, advanced team features, meeting analytics, and routing options will make your life easier and boost your team's efficiency.
+Calendly's workflows, advanced team features, meeting analytics, AI notetaker, and routing options will make your life easier and boost your team's efficiency.

 Related reading:

 This article was originally published in February 2024.
-The most recent update was in April 2025.
+The most recent update was in June 2026.